stolostron/multiclusterhub-repo/docs/Onboarding.md

 ### Node Selector

 In the values.yaml file of a chart, there must be a `hubconfig.nodeSelector` key.
 This should be given a value of `null` to start.
-Overrides to nodeSelector are applied from the MCH CR and are passed down to each chart through this key.
+Overrides to nodeSelector are applied from the MCH CR and are passed down to each chart through this key, allowing a user to select which nodes the pods will be deployed upon.

 ```yaml
 # Source: nginx/values.yaml